Designations Congruent with Things: Chapter 17

 It’s not like he needs Hermann to be here.

-He turns away from the glass, eyes the empty bookshelves built into the wall, and then turns back.
+He turns away from the glass, eyes the empty bookshelves built into the wall, then turns back.

 Newt isn’t sure about this apartment.